mmoran0032/essentials/README.md

 want to compile it for python2, you need to purge the `build` directory before running the above.

-`apt-get` sources are just for payback of compressed audio formats.
+`apt-get` sources are just for playback of compressed audio formats.

 OPT DIRECTORY CONTENTS